brocade/ansible/README.md

 | brocade_fibrechannel_switch | dynamic_load_sharing (pre 9.0 only)|
 | brocade_security_user_config | account_enabled (pre 9.0 only)|

-If host key check is to be turned off, ssh_hostkey_must field in credential variable should be set to false.
-Here is an example of extra variables for AWX job template.
+If host key check is to be turned off, ssh_hostkeymust field in credential variable should be set to false.
+Here is an example of how that can be done by defining credential variable in extra variables section for AWX job template.

 ```